 Advanced Placement Chemistry is a second year of Chemistry that is based upon the College Board Curriculum Guide for College Level Chemistry.
+The AP Chemistry course is to provide students with a solid foundation in modern chemistry.
+Fundamental principles and concepts are presented with an emphasis on rigorous mathematical treatment of quantitative data taken from extensive laboratory work.
+Students are introduced to sophisticated equipment used in basic analytical work.
 The maintenance of the 84 average for the first three marking periods is an indication that the student is well prepared to take the Advanced Placement Examination that is given in May.